-Christoforo Colombo, as was his Italian name, was born in Genua in 1451 and worked as a cartographer in Italy before becoming a business man trading goods with many countries.
+Christopher Columbus, or Christoforo Colombo, as was his Italian name, was born in Genua in 1451.
+He worked as a cartographer in Italy before becoming a business man trading goods with many countries.
 He visited England, Ireland, even Iceland as well as Spain and Portugal and traded along the Western African coast during his trips.
-He completed four travels across the Atlantic Ocean and was the first to reach the Americas in his search for a passage to the Orient.
+Columbus completed four travels across the Atlantic Ocean and was the first to reach the Americas in his search for a passage to the Orient.
 He explored the Americas and reached as far as Nicaragua and Honduras.
 Colombus died in Spain in 1506.

 Marco Polo (1254 - 1324) and his writings of encounters and experiences he made during his travels to Asia, had inspired Christopher Columbus to search for the passage to the Orient as Marco Polo had been one of the first Europeans to reach Asia.

 Leonardo da Vinci (1452 – 1519) was a real genius.
 He studied and explored new ideas throughout his life.
 He was a painter, sculptor, architect, engineer, botanist.
-His famous painting of “Mona Lisa” can be seen in the Louvre in Paris.
+His famous painting of 'Mona Lisa' can be seen in the Louvre museum in Paris.
 Da Vinci also invented many things and explored new concepts, like the calculator, a flight machine similar to a helicopter, a tank and concentrated solar power.

-Michelangelo (1475 – 1564) was a painter, sculptor, engineer and architect of the Renaissance like Leonardo da Vinci.
+Michelangelo (1475 – 1564) was a painter, sculptor, engineer and architect of the Renaissance as was Leonardo da Vinci.
 Michelangelo was already famous during his lifetime and is still considered to be one of the most talented artists of all time.
-He is the sculptor of the famous “David” which stands in Florence.
+He is the sculptor of the famous 'David' which stands in Florence.
 The Papal Basilica of St Peter, the famous church in Vatican City in Rome was partly build during his time as architect.